Welcome, we're here to help.

 If you work during a week for which you are requesting payment, you must report your work.
 Wages earned may affect your benefit amounts.

 Your maximum benefit amount (MBA) is the total amount you can receive during your benefit year.
 Your MBA is 26 times your weekly benefit amount or 27 percent of all your wages in the base period, whichever is less.
+To receive benefits, you must be totally or partially unemployed and meet the eligibility requirements.

 Your benefit year begins on the Sunday of the week in which you applied for benefits and remains in effect for 52 weeks.
 Your benefit year stays in effect for those dates even if TWC disqualifies you or you receive all of your benefits.
 You may run out of benefits before your benefit year expires.